Digital lender SoFi applies for new bank charter

-June 12 Social Finance Inc, the online lender known as SoFi, has applied for a new bank charter, according to an application posted on the U.S. Federal Deposit Insurance Corp's website.
+June 12 (Reuters) - Social Finance Inc, the online lender known as SoFi, has applied for a new bank charter, according to an application posted on the U.S. Federal Deposit Insurance Corp's website.

 SoFi has applied for an industrial loan charter in Utah under the name SoFi Bank and listed a Salt Lake City location as its proposed depositary address, according to online news portal TechCrunch. tcrn.ch/2te7IJJ